weihaolun/School-District-Analysis/Written_Report.md

 ## II.
 Results
 ### 1. How is the district summary affected?
+The result for overall District Summary was affected by removing Thomas High School ninth graders’ scores.
+The student count and scores were both adjusted.
+The number of Thomas High School ninth graders has been deducted from total student count, and their scores have been adjusted to NaNs.
+As shown in the tables below, Average Math Score, Average Reading Score, % Passing Math, % Passing Reading and % Overall Passing, all the metrics dropped after the adjustment.
+Average Reading Score only dropped very slightly, but we can still see the change from the unformatted version.
+Average Math Score changed from 79.0 to 78.9; Average Reading score changed from 81.87784 to 81.855796; % Passing Math changed from 75.0 to 74.8; % Passing Reading changed from 85.8 to 85.7; % Overall Passing Rate changed from 65.2 to 64.9.

 ### 2. How is the school summary affected?
+School summary DataFrame is a table for each school’s data.
+Each of the 15 schools has its own row of data, so that only the row for Thomas High School is affected by the adjustment.

+Thomas High School data changed twice.
+The first change only adjusted Average Math Score and Average Reading Score to the correct values, while % Passing Math, % Passing Reading and % Overall Passing all dropped to 60%+ which are not correct yet.

+Average scores got adjusted correctly because all Thomas High School ninth graders’ scores are NaNs and the average calculation by the code below automatically skips NaNs data.
+Therefore, both total scores and students counts are adjusted for this part of calculation.

+per_school_math = school_data_complete_df.groupby(["school_name"]).mean()["math_score"]
+per_school_reading = school_data_complete_df.groupby(["school_name"]).mean()["reading_score"]

+% data need further adjustment because only the number of student passed changed (deducted NaNs) while the student counts is unchanged and still includes every student with label “Thomas High School”.

+per_school_math = school_data_complete_df.groupby(["school_name"]).mean()["math_score"]
+per_school_reading = school_data_complete_df.groupby(["school_name"]).mean()["reading_score"]

+The second change corrected % data.
+We took a code block to calculate the % data separately for Thomas High School.
+We ensured that the total count in this calculation only includes 10th-12th graders.
+The final summary for Thomas High School is shown below:

 ### 3. How does replacing the ninth graders' math and reading scores affect Thomas High Schools's performance relative to the other schools?